azev77/azev77.github.io/_pages/about.md

 * I am an Assistant Professor of [Real Estate](https://zicklin.baruch.cuny.edu/Department/real-estate-faculty/) at the [Zicklin School of Business](https://zicklin.baruch.cuny.edu/) at [Baruch College](https://www.baruch.cuny.edu/).
 * My research studies interactions between real estate markets, financial markets, and the rest of the economy.

-He holds a Bachelor's degree from Brandeis and a PhD from Wharton.
+* I received Doctorate from Wharton in 2019 and a Bachelor's degree from Brandeis in 2008.